 I see in this Roman bathing ritual the general shape of Christian initiation in the ancient world, including stripping, anointing the body, immersion in the pool, the laying on of hands and post-baptismal anointing with myron, being vested in a new white garment, and participating for the first time in the eucharistic meal (Holy Communion).
 Of course, prayers and other gestures accompanied these actions.
 (For a good popular description of the practice of baptism in late 4th century Milan and Hippo see Garry Wills, Font of Life: Ambrose, Augustine, and the Mystery of Baptism [Oxford and New York: Oxford University Press, 2012].)

 We are in the time of the year when historically Christians have celebrated baptisms.
-The Eastern Churches celebrated the baptism of Christ on the Feast of the Epiphany (January 6; January 19 in Egypt and Ethiopia).
+The Eastern Churches celebrate the baptism of Christ on the Feast of the Epiphany (January 6; January 19 in Egypt and Ethiopia).
 Epiphany became a major day of baptisms in the Eastern Churches.
-Other Churches, especially after the Council of Nicea in 325, chose Easter as the main day for Baptism with its theme of death and resurrection, drowning and new creation.
+Other Churches, especially after the Council of Nicea in 325, chose Easter as the main day for Baptism with its theme of death and resurrection, drowning and new creation

 Spring Break to the Waters